microsoft/everyonecancode/day1/Github/README.md

 ![create account page](./images/createanaccount.png)

-## Edit Github Profile
+## Edit your GitHub Profile

-### Upload Profile Picture and insert your name
+### Upload a profile picture and insert your name

 This is the front page of your account.
-This overview shows you everything from your contributions, repositories your active in, your achievements and much more.
+This overview shows everything about your activities on GitHub, such as your contributions to repositories, your own repositories, your achievements and much more.
 ![profile page](./images/accountfrontpage.png)

 To change or add any of your information, click on your icon in the top right corner and choose **Settings**.